esrakadah/flutter_voice_bridge/README.md

 ## 🤝 Contributing

 Contributions are welcome!
 If you have suggestions for improvements, please open an issue or submit a pull request.

+**Model File Policy**:
+- Never commit model files (.bin files are gitignored)
+- Document any model changes in [SETUP.md](SETUP.md)
+- Include download instructions for any new dependencies

 ---